John Wanna: Education and career

 Wanna has a BA Honours degree (1975) and a PhD (1985) from the University of Adelaide.
 He is a Fellow of the Academy of Social Sciences in Australia and a National Fellow and former Councillor of the Institute of Public Administration, Australia.
-He sits on a number of editorial boards and was editor of the Australian Journal of Public Administration from late 1995 to 2015.
+He sits on a number of editorial boards and was editor or co-editor of the Australian Journal of Public Administration from 1996 to 2014.
 Before retiring he was editor of the ANU Press ANZSOG monograph series, and some 50+ titles are all available to download free of charge from either the ANU Press website or from the ANZSOG website.
 He is a member of the Australian Political Studies Association and the Institute of Public Administration, Australia.

 Wanna was formerly Professor of Politics and Public Policy at Griffith University in Brisbane, Queensland.
 He has held appointments and honorary positions at University of Adelaide, Flinders University, University of Canterbury New Zealand, York University in the United Kingdom, and the China University of Politics and Law in Beijing, China.

+Wanna was appointed as an Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to political and policy research, to tertiary education, to democratic innovation, and to the development of public administration frameworks".